 We generate substantially all of our revenue from sales of our metals products.
-Revenue is recognized upon delivery of product to customers.
+The majority of revenue is recognized upon delivery of product to customers.
 The timing of shipment is substantially the same as the timing of delivery to customers given the proximity of our distribution sites to our customers.
+Revenues associated with products which we believe have no alternative use, and where the Company has an enforceable right to payment, are recognized on an over-time basis.
+Over-time revenues are recorded in proportion with the progress made toward completing the performance obligation.